DaniCh-Coder/Data_Analysis/README.md

 - Data clearing: Reliable, enriched data ready for strategic analysis.
 - Data cleaning: Clean and usable data in the short term.

+## Data standarizacion
+- Data standardization is an essential component of data cleansing because it ensures that data is consistent, accurate, and easy to analyze.
+By unifying formats and eliminating ambiguities, data quality is significantly improved, which in turn allows for more accurate insights and informed decisions.
+- In short, standardization is a fundamental part of the data cleansing process, as it makes it easier to identify and correct errors and prevents future problems by establishing a clear framework for data management.

 # **Data Project Management**

 ## 1. [**Methodologies for Data Project Management**](methodology-analysis.md)